 When you take a new job, your salary may not be your only form of compensation.
 You’ll likely also get benefits, vacation days, and possibly some form of stock in the company.
 This will likely come in one of two forms: restricted stock units (RSUs) or stock options.
 Each of these two possibilities has its own benefits and disadvantages, so you’ll want to make sure you know which you’re getting so you can adjust your financial plans accordingly.
-A financial advisor can help you navigate both your employee stock options and long-term financial plans.
+A financial advisor can help you determine whether stock options vs. RSUs can benefit your long-term financial plans.

 What Are Stock Options?

 A stock option lets you purchase equity in a company at a determined price within a certain window of time.
-You do not have any obligation to purchase the shares, but you are given the chance if you think it is a smart decision.
+You do not have any obligation to purchase the shares, but you are given the chance to do so if you think it’s a smart decision.
 Generally, one stock option contract represents 100 shares of the firm that you are buying into.

 The term stock options generally refer to the employee stock option, as described above.
 You take a job at a company and get the opportunity to buy stock in the firm as part of your compensation.
 This often involves a vesting schedule, where you have to work at the company for a certain period of time, often one year, before you can purchase the stock.
 This is to prevent people who only work at the company for a short period of time from ending up with potentially valuable stock.